mantidproject/mantid/docs/source/release/v6.10.0/index.rst

 - New detector grouping options on the :ref:`interface-indirect-diffraction` interface (including ``All``, ``Groups``, ``Custom`` and ``File`` options).
-- New way to easily load multiple files into :ref:`Elwin Tab <elwin>` of :ref:`Data Processor Interface <interface-inelastic-data-manipulation>`.
+- New way to easily load multiple files into :ref:`Elwin Tab <elwin>` of :ref:`Data Processor Interface <interface-inelastic-data-processor>`.
-- The `Inelastic Data Analysis` interface has been renamed to the :ref:`Inelastic QENS Fitting <interface-inelastic-qens-fitting>` interface and the `Inelastic Data Manipulation` interface has been renamed to the :ref:`Inelastic Data Processor <interface-inelastic-data-manipulation>` interface.
+- The `Inelastic Data Analysis` interface has been renamed to the :ref:`Inelastic QENS Fitting <interface-inelastic-qens-fitting>` interface and the `Inelastic Data Manipulation` interface has been renamed to the :ref:`Inelastic Data Processor <interface-inelastic-data-processor>` interface.
   The new names provides better descriptions of what the interfaces do.